tiazahmd/the-phoenix/PROJECT_UPDATE.md

 # Project Update - Phoenix

-## Current Status: CI/CD Pipeline & iOS Frontend Complete ✅
+## Current Status: Personal Project Simplified & Ready for Development ✅

 ### Executive Summary
-The Phoenix project has successfully completed two major milestones: (1) restructuring the iOS frontend to fully comply with the project specification (SPEC.md), and (2) implementing a comprehensive CI/CD pipeline with automated testing, code quality checks, and security scanning.
-The app now properly implements ADHD-focused recovery features with a robust development infrastructure ready for backend integration.
+The Phoenix project has been successfully restructured as a **personal project** with simplified architecture.
+Major milestones completed: (1) iOS frontend restructured to comply with ADHD recovery specification, (2) CI/CD pipeline implemented, and (3) architecture simplified for single-user personal use.
+The app now focuses on core ADHD recovery features without enterprise complexity.

 ### Project Overview
-**Phoenix** is an ADHD-focused recovery application designed to help users (age 26-35, working professionals) manage impulsive urges through structured cognitive-behavioral tools and AI-powered personalized coaching.
+**Phoenix** is a **personal** ADHD-focused recovery application designed for individual use to manage impulsive urges through structured cognitive-behavioral tools and AI-powered personalized coaching.

 **Design Philosophy**: 50% Clinical & Structured, 15% Warm & Encouraging, 15% Playful & Gamified, 20% Minimal & Focused